Beginning Throwing PLUS

 I was born and raised in the suburbs west of Philadelphia.
 As a kid I watched the sprawling population occupy the country, turning farms into strip malls and developments.
 I always sought refuge in whatever undisturbed forests I could find, splashing in creeks, picking wild raspberries, and discovering the myriad of creatures in the forest and under rocks.
 I never cared much for the classroom and struggled through grade school, although wildly excelling in art class and at recess!
 Once I was released from high school, I headed north to attend Marlboro College in southern Vermont.
 Avoiding math and science, I focused on pottery and other studio art courses.
 Exploring other outlets off campus for my curiosity of adventure, I developed a true love for whitewater kayaking and snowboarding.
 My love of nature grew into a true passion for horticulture and an endless fascination for the natural cycles of growing my own food.
 After college, the search for true wilderness and powder snow led me to the Rocky Mountains!
 Gathering inspiration from the endless beauty of the Teton wilderness, I am focusing on creating functional pottery to enhance everyday living and eating.

-Tenley Thompson is a ceramic and textile artist, photographer and owner of Jumping Jackalope Studios.
-She teaches throwing, handbuilding and photography classes at the Art Association.
-Tenley’s work focuses on the wonders of the Greater Yellowstone ecosystem and its inhabitants.
-Her background as a wildlife biologist inspires her depictions of the wildlife and landscapes of our valley.
+Tenley Thompson is a ceramic, textile and photographic artist and the Owner of Jumping Jackalope Studios based in Jackson Wyoming.
+Her work is available in retail stores and gallery's throughout the mountain west.
+Tenley's work focuses on the wonders of the Greater Yellowstone ecosystem and her background as a wildlife biologist inspires her depictions of the wildlife and landscapes of our home.
+Tenley strongly believes that anyone, regardless of experience or ability can create amazing art.
+Her classes are upbeat, relaxing and a fun time away from the rigors of daily life. http://jumpingjackalopestudios.com/home.html